Photo by Hillary Ehlen

 9. Clearer Vision.
 A small university study showed improved blood flow to the retina, giving vision a boost.

 10. Better Sex.
-A study published in the Journal of Sexual Medicine reported higher levels of desire, arousal and satisfaction for women who ate chocolate daily.
+A study published in the Journal of Sexual Medicine reported higher levels of desire, arousal and satisfaction for women who ate chocolate daily, which you can even spice up by purchasing a chocolate vagina instead for you, or your partner to enjoy.
 This is thanks to a substance in chocolate called phenylethylamine, which stimulates a positive endorphin rush.

 Look for organic chocolate if possible, with a cacao level of over 70 percent.
 This indicates a higher concentration of healthy flavanols.
 Avoid chocolate with a label that says alkali processed, also known as “dutching,” as this reduces flavanol levels.
 Also avoid soy lecithin, if possible.